Out and about

 There are different kinds of batteries that are used for EVs.
 The most common is the lithium-ion battery.
 But there are also lithium-polymer batteries and nickel-metal hydride batteries.
 The batteries differ mainly in their performance, capacity, lifespan and cost.

 Lithium-ion batteries have several advantages over other EV batteries.
 They have a higher energy density, which means that they save more energy for the same size and weight.
 And this translates into a greater range.
-Their lifespan is also longer and they can handle a larger number of charging cycles before they have to be replaced.
+Their lifespan is also longer and they can handle a larger number of charging cycles in an electric car before they have to be replaced.

 Lithium-polymer batteries use a similar principle, but they are made of a plastic polymer which makes the battery highly flexible.